 However, many local experts and analysts think that a Chinese real estate crash is virtually impossible.
 This is due to several reasons but the main one is that in a state-controlled economy, the Chinese government would never allow it to happen.

-China Can’t Afford a Property Crash
+Chinese Property Can’t Afford a Crash

 Readers may now be asking why is the Chinese government so involved in the property market when it has tried to move the country from a government controlled economy to a free economy model.
 The reason is simple.
 It is because the Chinese real estate market is just too big of a risk.